TezosTaqueria/taqueria/website/docs/tasks/scaffold.md

 When the scaffold task is run, Taqueria does several things:

 - Clones the scaffold repository
 - Removes the `.git` directory from the project
-- Taq`ifies the project and generates the cache by running `taq` and `taq init`
+- Taq'ifies the project and generates the cache by running `taq` and `taq init`
 - Runs the setup script defined in `scaffold.json`.
 This will install dependencies and build the Taqueria project and dApp if there is one

 Once this is done, you can run `npm run start` from the appropriate directory to start the project and start interacting with the dApp and contracts